gigascience/gigadb-website/README.md

 $ docker-compose run --rm  application ./protected/yiic migrate --migrationPath=application.migrations.data.dev --interactive=0
 ```

+>Note 1: When creating database migrations for changes to the database schema, ensure any creation of entity only happens if it doesn't exist already, i.e use:
+> * ``CREATE TABLE IF NOT EXISTS``
+> * ``CREATE SEQUENCE IF NOT EXISTS``
+> * ``CREATE OR REPLACE VIEW``

+>Note 2: Occasionally, you may need to import database dumps and run the database migrations afterwards.
+> This will fail unless you run the following commands before the migrations in order to first drop existing constraints and indexes:
+> ```
+> $ docker-compose run --rm application ./protected/yiic custommigrations dropconstraints
+> $ docker-compose run --rm application ./protected/yiic custommigrations dropindexes
+>```

 ### Configuration variables

 The project can be configured using *deployment variables* managed in `.env`,